UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 The DEMODOS system is highly flexible and scalable, making it adaptable to a wide variety of training environments and user requirements.
 It can be expanded in terms of the number of client dosimeters as well as the area covered by the system.
 Whether you are simulating radiation in a confined industrial facility or across a large, open space, DEMODOS can be configured to meet your needs.

-- **Scalable number of dosimeters**: DEMODOS supports multiple dosimeters, allowing each participant to use their own device.
+- **Scalable number of dosimeters**: DEMODOS supports multiple dosimeters, allowing each participant to use their device.
 This scalability ensures that the system can accommodate both small groups and large-scale training sessions involving multiple teams.

 - **Scalable Area of Operation**: DEMODOS can be deployed in various environments, from small indoor spaces to large outdoor areas.
 For enclosed industrial sites, the system can integrate with existing on-premise infrastructure using the customer’s internal network.
 If sharing infrastructure is not possible due to legal or security restrictions, DEMODOS can be set up with a dedicated network specifically built for the training scenario.